Watford 3-2 Wolves: Gerard Deulofeu puts Hornets in FA Cup final

 Troy Deeney penalty in 94th minute had pulled Watford level from 2-0 down

-Gerard Deulofeu's injury-time winner saw Watford complete a stunning 3-2 comeback win over Wolves to reach their first FA Cup final in 35 years.
+Gerard Deulofeu's extra-time winner saw Watford complete a stunning 3-2 comeback win over Wolves to reach their first FA Cup final in 35 years.

 The Spanish substitute slotted past John Ruddy in the 104th minute to set up a Wembley final against Manchester City on May 18.